 - Sit your hips back as you flex your knees to squat down.
 Ensure that the bend in your knees follows the line of your feet.

-- Continue to squat down until your thighs are parallel to the floor ( or further if you have good hip mobility and flexibility).
-Pause, then return to the starting position.
+- Continue squatting down until your thighs are parallel to the floor ( or further if you have good hip mobility and flexibility).
+Pause, then press through your heels to the standing position.

 - Repeat for the recommended amount of repetitions.
 Aim for 10-12 reps for 2-3 sets.

 3. Front Squat

 For this variation, you’ll need to use a barbell with the weight of your choice loaded onto a squat rack.
 It should be level with the middle of your chest at the front of the body.

 - Step into the rack and lower into a quarter squat.
 The bar will be touching the front of your chest and shoulders.

 - Continue holding the bar, bending at the wrists, and bring your elbows forward and high.
 They will stay here for the remainder of the exercise.

 - Stand to remove the bar from the rack.

 - Take a step back and get into the starting position.
 Bending at the hip flexors, move through your desired number of reps (6).